geovistory/.github/DONE_RULES.md

 ### validationon
 - on stag: new features / upgrades tested successfully by the other DevOps & Requester
 - on prod: stag is promoted to prod

+## Minor issue

+Specification done rules:

+- The developer has no more questions

+Implementation done rules:

+- The developer tested locally

+Validation done rules:

+- The developer team tested and validated the issue on staging

+## Major Issue

+Specification done rules:

+- Developer and requester of the issue validated the spec

+Implementation done rules:

+- The developer tested locally
+- code reviewed by other dev
+- work is visible to the team for reviews (on dev for development issues, on a text for content)

+Validation done rules:

+- The developer team tested and validated the issue on staging
+- Validated by requester